Horseback Riders Embark on a Journey to Well-Being

 (Emmy)

-This also highlights the fact that knowledge about horses is part of the culture of certain local communities and has been passed down through generations from a very young age:
+This also helps us realize that knowledge about horses is part of the culture of certain local communities and has been passed down through generations from a very young age:

-“The guy has never set foot in a riding arena in his life; he doesn’t know the names of the different parts of a saddle, yet he can tell if a horse is lame just by the way he approaches it and touches it.”
+“The guy has never been in a riding arena in his life; he doesn’t know the names of the different parts of a saddle, yet he can tell whether a horse is lame or not just by the way he approaches it and touches it.”

 (Gregory)